Columbines School

 Balsamorhiza sagitatta

-8 field trips, 1 overnight field trip, 1 three day field trip, and 18 lectures.
+5 field trips, 2 overnight field trips, and 1 three day field trip.

 Pre-requisites: Successful completion of the 1st Year Apprenticeship.